Hidden Triggers That Mimic Alcohol Cravings

 What we feel in our body can be misleading.
 Here’s how cravings and physical discomfort get tangled.

-Cravings aren’t just thoughts—they’re physical sensations too.
-We feel them in our chest, our gut, our throat, our jaw.
+Cravings aren’t just thoughts, they’re physical sensations too.
+We feel them in our chest, our gut, our throat, and our jaw.

-And when that sensation kicks in, our brain often says: “This is familiar.
+When that sensation kicks in, our brain often says, “This is familiar.
 This is when we drink.”

 Your body reacts the same way to real cravings and false alarms.

-- False cravings: driven by things like hunger, fatigue, or even dehydration
+False cravings: driven by things like hunger, fatigue, or dehydration.

-The body feels off.
-The brain mislabels it.
-The result?
-Confusion, self-doubt, and often, a drink.
+The body feels off, the brain mislabels it, and the result is confusion, self-doubt, and often, a drink.

 Low Blood Sugar, Fatigue, Dehydration

-Many “cravings” are just physical signals that your brain doesn’t know how to interpret yet.
+Many “cravings” are just physical signals your brain doesn’t know how to interpret yet.

 Each of these can cause:

-If your body is out of balance and used to alcohol as the “fix,” your brain will reach for it—even if the real solution is food, water, or rest.
+If your body’s out of balance and used to alcohol as the “fix,” your brain will reach for it, even if the real solution is food, water, or rest.

 This is more common than we think.